 My research is in the area of molecular pharmacology of infectious diseases.
 Current research projects in my laboratory include:

-- Transport mechanisms and ion channels in nematodes
+- Transport mechanisms drug resistance in nematodes

 - Molecular detection of drug-resistance associated single nucleotide polymorphs in β-tubulin in human soil transmitted helminths